 At the onset of the Civil War, James Buchanan Eads, a civil engineer, shipbuilder, and sunken vessel salvager, offered the Union Army a salvageable submarine for restructuring into a serviceable warship.
-Eads mentioned one crucial fact - because of a multiple watertight division within the hull of his ship, the vessel could sustain significant damage without sinking.
+Eads mentioned one crucial fact: Because of a multiple watertight division within the hull of his ship, the vessel could sustain significant damage without sinking.

-Little did he know this crucial piece of information destined he and war ship designer Samuel Pook to a fulfilling contract, supplying the Union Army with a fleet of ironclad ships, which would play an essential role in the eventual defeat of the Confederate Army.
+Little did he know this crucial piece of information destined him and war ship designer Samuel Pook to a fulfilling contract, supplying the Union Army with a fleet of ironclad ships, which would play an essential role in the eventual defeat of the Confederate Army.

 The United States has never been afraid of a challenge.
 In times of crisis, it is American innovation and ingenuity that has forged the path to progress and prosperity.